Battle of First Bar: Battle

 On the morning of 27 February, Calliope, Herald, Alligator, Sulphur, Modeste, and the steamers Madagascar and Nemesis sailed past the Bocca Tigris along the Pearl River.
 Lieutenant John Elliot Bingham of the Modeste wrote, "As these ships sped along, the shore was lined with thousands of the inhabitants gazing on the bold barbarians, many of them, no doubt, secretly wishing them success."
-Commodore James Bremer, commander-in-chief of British forces, placed Captain Thomas Herbert of Calliope in command of the fleet.
+Commodore Gordon Bremer, commander-in-chief of British forces, placed Captain Thomas Herbert of Calliope in command of the fleet.
 After sailing past Tiger Island and Second Bar, they reached near First Bar Island by noon.
 There, the British spotted Cambridge, a former East Indiaman, hoisting the red flag of a Chinese admiral.
 The long Chinese field fortifications facing the river mounted 47 guns, and rows of white tents in the neighbouring paddy fields indicated a large number of Tartar troops.
 Over 40 war junks were further up the river.

 As the steamers advanced, the Chinese batteries opened fire, which the British vigorously returned with shells and rockets.
 Modeste sailed within 300 yd of the shore and fired broadsides before the other ships joined the cannonade.
 The Chinese forces made a determined resistance, but could not withstand the broadsides.
 The shells and rockets from Madagascar and Nemesis had a destructive effect, setting fire to much of the camp.
 Cambridge opened fire, but was soon overwhelmed by artillery from the British ships.
 Her crew jumped overboard to make way for the shore.
 Although the junks made a large amount of noise, they kept out of range from the British fleet.

 After an hour, the Chinese batteries were nearly silenced, and the British forces landed.
 Herbert reported, "I landed with the seamen and marines ... and stormed the works, driving before us upwards of two thousand of their best troops, and killing nearly three hundred."
 Bingham wrote, "As the enemy fled before Lieutenant Stransham's party, they attempted to cross a deep branch of the river, in which numbers of them perished, and many were shot."
 The British captured the forts about half an hour after landing.

 During the land operations, Lieutenant Watson of Calliope and other officers boarded Cambridge, and soon captured it after a resistance from the few Chinese crew that remained.
 The ship was found to mount 34 guns.
 Orders were sent to the officer to set it on fire.
 Shortly after dark, the fire exploded its magazine, hurling the masts and beams in the air.
 Herbert wrote that the explosion was so loud that it "must have been heard at Canton."
 A total of 98 Chinese guns were captured during the day.
 The British casualties were one seaman killed, six seamen wounded, and two marines wounded.
 The seaman who died on Modeste had the hammer of his musket caught on the ship's thwart and when the piece discharged, the ball shot through his head.